For Principals running portfolios Mac · 15+

 4d Board email re. mobile slip to June 14 · you said you'd send Wednesday YOU OWE

-2d Discount band sign-off · escalated to you in Slack by Lina YOU OWE
+2d Discount band sign-off · escalated to you by Lina YOU OWE

 What changed while I was away.